 I formed a partnership after selling off the IT coaching institute on a website called ExcelDataPro with my schoolmate Faeem.
-It is doing very well because I worked on the reason for failure which was lack of my time.
+It is doing very well because I worked on the reason for failure which was a lack of my time.

-World’s most successful entrepreneurs have more than one business as a failure.
+The world’s most successful entrepreneurs have more than one business as a failure.

 Before Bill Gates co-founded Microsoft, a company called Traf-O-Data was a failure by him.